Note: The Mean Streak has a different setup, jump to the instructions here.

 This applies to '99 and later FI models.
 Note, Removal for Carbed Bikes is simpler only needing the fuel line removed from the petcock plus a vent line or two.

-It will be make things much easier if you drain the tank if you're doing this by yourself.
+It will be make things much easier if you drain the fuel tank if you're doing this by yourself.
 Otherwise you'll probably need a helper to hold the tank while you disconnect hoses from the bottom.
 You'll probably be working on the left side, so just keep the tank from falling to the left if the bike is on the sidestand.

 To remove gas, all you need is a siphon hose (and what teenager has never used one of those on dad's car eh?).
 If a piece of 1/2" garden hose isn't handy visit your auto supply store and pick up three or four feet of clear (so you can see the gas coming toward your mouth) 1/2" id (or close) plastic fuel line.
 Sometimes it's sold off a big spool sometimes pre-packaged hanging on a peg.
 You can also find clear hose at many hardware stores (even Home Depot & Lowes).